Ominous-Josef/vigilant-sniffle/README.md

 ## 1. [API Data Fetching Showcase](https://github.com/Ominous-Josef/vigilant-sniffle/blob/main/api-data-fetching/README.md)

 A Next.js application designed to demonstrate various methods of fetching and displaying data from public APIs.
-It includes examples of data tables with pagination and sorting, as well as data visualization with charts.
+It includes examples of data collection with pagination and sorting, as well as data visualization with charts.

 ### Key Features

-- **Random Users**: Displays a table of randomly generated user data with pagination.
+- **Random User**: Displays a randomly generated user data .
-- **Quotes**: Shows a collection of quotes in a simple table.
+- **Quotes**: Shows a collection of quotes with pagination.
 - **COVID-19 Stats**: Visualizes historical COVID-19 data for the US using a line chart.

 ### Tech Stack